In this chapter:

 - with generalised infected skin conditions.

-Infants born to mothers who received immunosuppressive biologic agents during pregnancy must not be vaccinated with a BCG vaccine until they are identified as being immunocompetent.
-See section 4.3.7 and Table 4.2 for a list of the highly immunosuppressive medications with long half-lives that require a prolonged delay before vaccination (for up to one year in those being treated).
+Infants born to those who received immunomodulatory biologic agents during pregnancy must not be vaccinated with a BCG vaccine until they are identified as being immunocompetent.
+See section 4.3.6 and Table 4.2 for a list of the highly immunosuppressive medications with long half-lives that require a prolonged delay before vaccination (for up to one year in those being treated).
 These include monoclonal antibody (mab) agents that readily cross the placenta.
 Each case should be assessed with specialist advice.

 - BCG vaccine should be avoided in those who are pregnant (this is a counsel of caution, as no harmful effects to the fetus have been observed following accidental immunisation of the mother during pregnancy).